 The point of that last sentence deserves restating: generally, liberals and conservatives want the same ends; it's the means upon which we disagree.

 Unfortunately, our national discourse is almost always focused on treating the means as ends.
 Not surprisingly, we get wrapped around the proverbial axle when we treat modes of transportation as destinations.

-There's no way for any of us to know for sure if America is going through some temporary setbacks, on a permanent decline, or already irrevocably broken.
+There's no way for any of us to know for sure if America is going through temporary setbacks, on a permanent decline, or already irrevocably broken.
 The combination of problems our country faces are too complex to fully understand from the inside and the present.
-However, things are bad enough that most of us can agree there are serious problems—problems serious enough that they require solutions or the fate of our nation will be impacted.
+However, things are bad enough, most of us can agree there are serious problems—problems serious enough to require solutions, or the fate of our nation will be impacted.

 It may be counter-intuitive, but a heightened need for solutions requires us to take a break from obsessing about how we're going to fix things and finally agree on what we want to fix.
 We simply must find common ground, and the common ground must be where we want to wind up, and the decisions we make on how to get to that common ground must be driven not by partisan politics and narrow ideologies but by logic and facts, governed by a set of core, common principles—principles already laid out for us in the Constitution.